-Described by The Telegraph as “phenomenally promising”, the young British conductor Oliver Zeffman is the Classical Music nominee for The Times Breakthrough Artist Award at this year’s South Bank Sky Arts Awards and in 2015 was the youngest of eight nominees for the Nestlé-Salzburg Young Conductor’s Award in 2015.
+Described by The Telegraph as “phenomenally promising”, the young British conductor Oliver Zeffman is the Classical Music nominee for The Times Breakthrough Artist Award at this year’s South Bank Sky Arts Awards and in 2015 was the youngest of eight nominees for the Nestlé-Salzburg Young Conductor’s Award.
 Recent and upcoming debuts include with the Orchestre National du Capitole de Toulouse, KMH Symfoniorkester, London Chamber Orchestra, Ural Youth Symphony Orchestra, Jersey Symphony Orchestra, West Green House Opera and Chelsea Opera Group, whom he leads this season in Anton Rubinstein’s The Demon.

 In 2010 Oliver founded the Melos Sinfonia, an orchestra of young professionals, where he continues as Artistic Director.
 Together, they have given the Russian premieres of a number of important 20th century works — including Maxwell-Davies’ Eight Songs for a Mad King, Walton’s Façade and Ligeti’s Aventures and Nouvelles Aventures — and most recently, at the special invitation of Valery Gergiev, toured a concert staging of George Benjamin’s Written on Skin to the Mariinsky Theatre.
 Over the last three years Oliver and the Melos Sinfonia have commissioned thirteen new works from some of the most exciting young composers of today.

-A recent graduate of the Royal Academy of Music, Oliver originally studied History and Russian at Durham University, Oliver also spent a year at the Saint Petersburg State Conservatory under the direction of Alexander Polishchuk and has taken part in masterclasses at the Tanglewood Music Centre and with the Tonhalle Zürich and the London Sinfonietta.
+A recent graduate of the Royal Academy of Music, Oliver originally studied History and Russian at Durham University and also spent a year at the Saint Petersburg State Conservatory under the direction of Alexander Polishchuk.
+He has taken part in masterclasses at the Tanglewood Music Centre and with the Tonhalle Zürich and the London Sinfonietta.

 “Zeffman revels in the score’s jagged climaxes and spine-chillingly eerie textures.”